gr2m/register-github-app/README.md

 });
 ```

+## See also

+- https://github.com/gr2m/register-github - CLI to register a GitHub API using the manifest flow

 ## How it works

 Registering a GitHub App using the manifest flow is an alternative to manually register a GitHub App on a user account or an organization.
 Here is what the `register-github-app` does